-Whether your title incorporates the terms lifestyle, activity or wellbeing (or a combination) the overall aims are the same, to enable people to live their lives as fully as they are able to achieve based on activity and occupation that is both relevant and enjoyable.
+Whether your job title incorporates the terms ‘lifestyle’, ‘activity’ or ‘well-being’ (or a combination), the overall aims are the same; to enable people to live their lives as fully as they are able to achieve, based on activity and occupation that is both relevant and enjoyable.

-It is important not to shoulder all of the responsibility of gathering this information, you could make it a fun activity for residents “who are you and what have you done in the past”, and for relative’s meetings.
-Equally involve key-workers to find out and share the lovely snippets of information they gather when supporting people with their care.
+It is important not to shoulder all of the responsibility of gathering this information – you could make it a fun activity for residents by asking them: ‘Who are you and what have you done in the past?’, and incorporate it into relatives’ meetings.
+Equally, involve key-workers to find out and share the lovely snippets of information they gather when supporting people with their care.

 Gradually you will find you have groups of people who had the same or similar hobbies and can start planning either clubs or regular activities to meet their specific needs.
 You can also start to build and agree individual lifestyle plans with the people you support.